Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 Office or workspace

-• Choose color temperatures above 4000K to increase alertness without tiring the eyes.
+• Opt for color temperatures above 4000 K to increase alertness without straining the eyes.

 • Adjustable lighting, such as smart bulbs, allows you to adapt to each activity.

-Adjustable lighting: choose according to your desires
+Adjustable lighting: choose according to your needs

 • LED strips or connected bulbs offer simple settings (via smartphone or switch).